 Suggestions

-Consolidate the three .env files into a single table or template showing which values differ per environment, rather than repeating the full file three times.
+Consolidate the three .env files into a single example with a table showing which values differ per environment, rather than repeating the full file three times.

 | Dimension | Reasoning | Score |